marcus-crane/utf9k/content/about/index.md

 In particular, I'm a [Site Reliability Engineer](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) based out of our office in [Auckland, New Zealand](https://en.wikipedia.org/wiki/Auckland).

+My resume is hosted on this site [right here](/resume.pdf) if you want a better idea of the sort of stuff I've worked on.

 You can find me on the web in a bunch of places:

 * [Github](https://github.com/marcus-crane)